Design site Minted raises new cash, expands into textiles

-SAN FRANCISCO (Reuters) - Minted, an online marketplace for stationery and art, has raised $38 million in new financing as it taps into consumer demand for small-batch, high-participation manufacturing, it said Thursday.
+SAN FRANCISCO, Oct 30 (Reuters) - Minted, an online marketplace for stationery and art, has raised $38 million in new financing as it taps into consumer demand for small-batch, high-participation manufacturing, it said Thursday.

 The money will help Minted expand into textiles and set up a new system where popular designers on the site can create their own storefronts within the larger Minted site.